Moss Jeffries is many things—considerate student, devoted son, loyal friend and affectionate boyfriend, enthusiastic nerd.

-Anger Is a Gift will be available on May 22nd.
+The paperback of Anger Is a Gift is available now!
 Please enjoy this sneak peek of the first chapters!

 Moss had boarded the train in San Francisco that afternoon expecting nothing out of the ordinary, just an afternoon with his best friend, Esperanza.
 The train was crowded, plenty of people eager to get back home at the end of the weekend.
 They’d been lucky to find an empty set of seats near one of the doors.
 Moss had leaned his bike up against the side of the car and scrambled to claim the spot next to Esperanza.
 But then their luck had worn off.
 The train now sat motionless, caught between the Embarcadero station and West Oakland, where both of them were bound.
 Moss closed his eyes and sighed.

 “We’re never going to get off this train, I swear.”

 He looked over at Esperanza, who had taken out her half of the headphones from her left ear.
 Moss could hear the tinny sound of Janelle Monáe as he removed his own earbud.
 His best friend’s head was thrown back over the seat in frustration.
 She removed her thick-framed glasses and began to rub her eyes.
 “This is it,” Esperanza said.
 “This is where we’ll be stuck for all eternity.”

 “Well, we can’t be stuck here forever,” he replied.
 “They’ll do that . . . that thing they do where they just redirect us around a train.”
 He narrowed his eyes at her.
 “Can they even do that here?”

 Esperanza sighed while putting her glasses back on.
 “I don’t know,” she replied.
 “I haven’t ever been stuck inside the tube itself.”